SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### standby
-Variable to specify if the opamp should run while the microcontroller is in standby or not Accepted values:
+Property to specify if the opamp should run while the microcontroller is in standby or not.
+Accepted values:
 ``` c++
 power::no_standby; // Opamp running while in standby